-- .1 Load Balance: - .1 Measure phase current to panelboards with normal loads (lighting) operating at time of acceptance; adjust branch circuit connections as required to obtain best balance of current between phases and record changes. - .2 Measure phase voltages at loads and adjust transformer taps to within 2% of rated voltage of equipment.

-.3 Provide upon completion of work, load balance report as directed in PART 1 - Submittals: phase and neutral currents on panelboards, dry-core transformers and motor control centres, operating under normal load, as well as hour and date on which each load was measured, and voltage at time of test.

-.2 Conduct following tests:

-- .1 Power distribution system including phasing, voltage, grounding and load balancing. - .2 Circuits originating from branch distribution panels. - .3 Lighting and its control. - .4 Motors, heaters and associated control equipment including sequenced operation of systems where applicable. - .5 Systems: fire alarm system, building alarms. - .6 Insulation resistance testing: - .1 Megger circuits, feeders and equipment up to 350 V with a 500 V instrument. - .2 Megger 350-600 V circuits, feeders and equipment with a 1000 V instrument. - .3 Check resistance to ground before energizing. - .3 Carry out tests in presence of Contract Administrator. - .4 Provide instruments, meters, equipment and personnel required to conduct tests during and at conclusion of project. - .5 Manufacturer's Field Services: - .1 Obtain written report from manufacturer verifying compliance of Work, in handling, installing, applying, protecting and cleaning of product and submit Manufacturer's Field Reports as described in PART 1 SUBMITTALS. - .2 Provide manufacturer's field services consisting of product use recommendations and periodic Site visits for inspection of product installation in accordance with manufacturer's instructions. - .3 Schedule Site visits, to review Work, as directed in PART 1 QUALITY ASSURANCE.
+- .1 Load Balance: - .1 Measure phase current to panelboards with normal loads (lighting) operating at time of acceptance; adjust branch circuit connections as required to obtain best balance of current between phases and record changes. - .2 Measure phase voltages at loads and adjust transformer taps to within 2% of rated voltage of equipment. - .3 Provide upon completion of work, load balance report as directed in Part 1.4 -Submittals: phase and neutral currents on panelboards, dry-core transformers and motor control centres, operating under normal load, as well as hour and date on which each load was measured, and voltage at time of test. - .2 Conduct following tests: - .1 Power distribution system including phasing, voltage, grounding and load balancing. - .2 Circuits originating from branch distribution panels. - .3 Lighting and its control. - .4 Motors, heaters and associated control equipment including sequenced operation of systems where applicable. - .5 Systems: fire alarm system, building alarms. - .6 Insulation resistance testing: - .1 Megger circuits, feeders and equipment up to 350 V with a 500 V instrument. - .2 Megger 350-600 V circuits, feeders and equipment with a 1000 V instrument. - .3 Check resistance to ground before energizing. - .3 Carry out tests in presence of Contract Administrator. - .4 Provide instruments, meters, equipment and personnel required to conduct tests during and at conclusion of project. - .5 Manufacturer's Field Services: - .1 Obtain written report from manufacturer verifying compliance of Work, in handling, installing, applying, protecting and cleaning of product and submit Manufacturer's Field ReportsProvide manufacturer's field services consisting of product use recommendations and periodic Site visits for inspection of product installation in accordance with manufacturer's instructions. - .2 Schedule Site visits, to review Work, as directed in Part 1.5 Quality Assurance.